Get your EIN in as fast as 7 business days. Apply now for $49

 Where do I find the EIN format on IRS documents?

-The IRS prints your EIN in the XX-XXXXXXX format on your EIN confirmation letter (CP 575), all IRS correspondence, tax return acknowledgments, and any notices.
+The IRS prints your EIN in XX-XXXXXXX format on your EIN confirmation letter (CP 575), all IRS correspondence, tax return acknowledgments, and notices.
 The EIN always appears with the hyphen.
-When entering your EIN on tax forms and applications, include the hyphen unless the form specifically asks for digits only.
+When entering your EIN on tax forms and bank applications, include the hyphen unless the form asks for digits only.
+Keep your CP 575 letter safe.

 Can two businesses have the same EIN?

 No. Every EIN is unique to a single entity.
-The IRS never reuses or reassigns EINs, even after a business closes.
-Once an EIN is assigned to your entity, it belongs to that entity permanently.
-If your business structure changes (for example, converting from a sole proprietorship to an LLC), you need a new EIN for the new entity.
+The IRS never reuses or reassigns an EIN, even after a business closes.
+Once assigned, the EIN belongs to that entity permanently.
+If your structure changes, such as converting a sole proprietorship to an LLC, you must apply for a new EIN.
+The format stays XX-XXXXXXX for the new number.

 Get Your EIN in the Right Format